JesseBausell/hs6PROCESS_INTERACTIVE/README.md

     c.
 When prompted, use the command window to: enter an upper limit for bbp, press enter, enter a lower limit for bbp, and press enter.
 "0" is good lower limit because bbp is always positive.
     d.
 Your selected Limits are indicated on depth profile by black vertical lines.
 Enter "y" into command window to accept limits or "n" to try again.
     e.
 Any spectrum containing bbp values outside of user-selected range for channels 1-8 will be automatically flagged.
 A flagged spectrum is indicated by a row of white stars (one on each bbp channel).
 If satisfied with limits, enter "n" when "Create ACS limit? (y/n)" re-appears on command window.
     f.
-To flag a single spectrum enter "y" in response to "Flag additional ACS readings? (y/n):" command window prompt.
+To flag a single spectrum enter "y" in response to "Flag additional hs6 readings? (y/n):" command window prompt.
 Enter "n" to skip this step completely.
 If "y" is entered, prompt will read "Enter depth of data you want to flag: ".
 Enter the index of the spectrum of interest into the command window.
 You then will be asked to confirm or reject your selection ("y" or "n") as you view it.
 Repeat as many times as necessary.
-Respond with "n" to "Flag additional ACS readings? (y/n):" to stop flagging bbp specta.
+Respond with "n" to "Flag additional hs6 readings? (y/n):" to stop flagging bbp specta.
     h.
 Enter "y" on command window in response to "Accept modified HS6 data? (y/n)".
 This piece of code is an artifact from a previous feature.
 However the coder (me) was too lazy to remove it, so please answer "y" so you don't mess anything up!
   6. Evaluate flagged bbp spectra.
 You will now be asked to accept or reject your flagged bbp spectra.
     a.
 View your first flagged bbp spectrum in the subplot display.
 Flagged spectrum (red) will be plotted with all bbp spectra (blue) that fall within the 2 m depth bin (e.g. 0-2 m, 2-4 m, etc.) that encompasses it.
 Flagged c spectrum will also be ploted along with bbp spectra in the adjacent 2 m depth bin(s).
 Solid black lines represent mean +/- 3*sigma of the unflagged c spectrum within a bin.
 Subplots are also labeled with numerical depth (m) of flagged spectrum.